 In the United States, health and mental health associations have objected to sexual orientation change efforts (SOCE) that define non-heterosexual orientation as deviant and abnormal.1 A significant body of scholarly research and evidence indicates that a normal continuum of human sexuality, sexual orientation, gender identity and expression all exist beyond heterosexuality.
 Further, there is research that indicates that SOCE can be harmful, particularly to children and adolescents.

 Considering this context, EMDR International Association recognizes the need and responsibility to address the use of EMDR therapy approaches in any SOCE that pathologizes sexual and gender minority (LGBTQIA2) persons and communities.
-EMDR International Associateion does not believe that representations of sexual orientation and gender identity result from unresolved trauma.
+EMDR International Association does not believe that representations of sexual orientation and gender identity result from unresolved trauma.
 An individual’s sexual orientation and gender identity are not matters of pathology.
 EMDR International Association does not believe LGBTQIA individuals are in need of mental health treatment by virtue of their sexual orientation and gender identity.
 Therefore, the use of EMDR therapy in any SOCE program or other similar intervention is inappropriate and outside the norms and values of EMDR International Association.
-EMDR International Association prohibits the use of EMDR therapy for this purpose by its Members, Certified Therapists, Approved Consultants, Credit Providers, and Approved Training Providers.
+EMDR International Association prohibits the use of EMDR therapy for this purpose by its Members, EMDR Certified Therapists ™, EMDR Consultants ™, Credit Providers, and EMDR Trainers ™.

 1 For additional information about positions regarding SOCE made by U.S. health and mental health organizations, and by governmental agencies and representatives, click here.